confluentinc/event-streaming-patterns/docs/event-stream/schema-evolution.md

 ![schema-evolution](../img/schema-evolution-2.png)

-Another approach is "dual schema upgrades" a.k.a. "versioned streams" (shown above).
+Another approach is _dual schema upgrades_ a.k.a. _versioned streams_ (shown above).
 This approach is useful especially when breaking changes in a stream's schema(s) need to be introduced; i.e., in a situation where the new schema is incompatible to the previous schema.
 Here, the [Event Sources](../event-source/event-source.md) write to two streams:

 1. One stream with the previous schema version, e.g. `payments-v1`.
 2. One stream with the new schema version, e.g. `payments-v2`.